Shyamal-Shah/system-design/04_HLD_Concepts/Architectural_Patterns/Monolithic.md

 ## What does it mean?

 Monolithic architecture in the most basic terms means that the entire system is developed, built and deployed as a single unit.
-All the components of the system: the UI, business logic, and data access layer and sometimes even the database are packaged and deployed together.
+All the components of the system: the UI, business logic, and data access layer and database is usually separate but closely integrated.

 The whole system is tightly coupled, meaning that any change in one module of the system requires the entire system to be rebuilt and redeployed.